CristianLovito/olist-sales-funnel-analysis/README.md

 ## 🛠 Installation
 No external dependencies for now.
 Just clone the repo and start exploring the data or running SQL queries.

-Now, let’s move on to the next section whenever you're ready.
-We could cover Usage next, or you can let me know if you'd like to adjust anything before proceeding!

-## 📊 Analysis
+---

-### Data Cleaning
+## 🧹Data Cleaning

 ### 📊 Step 1: `order_status` and `order_approved_at`

+Valid Statuses and Approval Timestamps -
-Valid Statuses, Approval Timestamps, and Delay Threshold This first step ensures we’re only analyzing orders that reached a valid funnel stage and passed basic quality checks.
+This first step ensures I'm **only analyzing orders that reached a valid funnel stage** and passed basic quality checks.

 ```sql
 WITH cleaned_orders_step1 AS (